-Provide the result for the 2018-19 school year that directly ties back to the established goal.
+Provide the result for the 2019-20 school year that directly ties back to the established goal.
+If unable to report a result because of disruptions due to COVID-19, please respond, "Unable to report."

-100% of UMA senior students graduated on time
+97% of UMA senior students graduated on time.